 Of course, simply paying people in itself is harder than ever.
 Workers depend on their employers to provide their correct pay on time, every time.
 Any given company will employ a combination of permanent workers and contractors.
 Compensation and benefits will vary from worker to worker, and in a global workforce, so will employ tax rates and tax withholdings.

 And the trend is towards even more complexity.
-Pay periods are getting shorter, with an increasing number of workers paid weekly rather than monthly or bi-weekly, doubling the number of payroll cycles while reducing the time to prepare them by half.
+Pay periods are getting shorter, with an increasing number of workers paid bi-weekly or even weekly rather than monthly, doubling the number of payroll cycles while reducing the time to prepare them by half.

 There is also a trend towards automation, which will need to be managed.
 That trend opens the door to new challenges such as real time payments, which cuts the payroll cycle to a single day.